-- Attend the European Tuna Conference in Brussels to stay up to date on the latest trends in the European tuna market.
+- Attend the European Tuna Conference to stay up to date on the latest trends in the European tuna market.

 Eastern Europe: small but steady

 While Eastern Europe is not a huge market for canned fish, some countries have been consistently importing higher volumes from non-European countries over the years.
-Poland is the largest importer of canned tuna in Eastern Europa, usually sourcing from Ecuador and the Philippines.
-Meanwhile, the Czech Republic almost doubled its volumes from non-European suppliers between 2015 and 2018, also marginally increasing imports of canned sardines in the same period.
+Poland is the largest importer of canned tuna in Eastern Europe, usually sourcing from Ecuador and the Philippines.
+Meanwhile, the Czech Republic significantly increased its imports from non-European suppliers between 2015 and 2019, reaching almost 3,000 tonnes in 2019.
+It also marginally increased imports of canned sardines in the same period.

-After the Czech Republic, Romania has consistently had demand for canned sardines and canned mackerel, although volumes did retract from 2017 to 2018.
-Czech canned sardines and canned mackerel imports, for instance, went down 30% in 2018.
+After the Czech Republic, Romania has consistently had demand for canned sardines, although volumes did get smaller from 2017 to 2018 and then increased slightly again in 2019 to 1,171 tonnes.